ghcpuman902/article-search/README.md

 - if any default query yields <40%, dont bother show to user or use in future calculation -> maybe will contradict with "embed only necessary"

 The percentage is different for each of the keywords and pages and sources.
-Maybe use 4o-mini to tag?
+Maybe use 4o-mini to tag?v -> tested but too slow